vinguyen777/mq_data_science/README.md

 FOREWORD

-A big shoutout to all members who have contributed to the working of the project ideas.
+A big shout-out to all members who have contributed to the working of the project ideas.